 - Assign writing that facilitates reading.

 Encourage students to keep a journal where they record their impressions of their readings.
 Use writing to facilitate reading comprehension.
 You may need to incentivize this by grading it on a check, check plus, or check minus basis to show that you value this work.
 Try assigning the double journal entry.
-Or have students draft 20 questions, as Kelly Gallagher models in this 2-minute video with his high school students, as a form of note-taking.
-Better yet, assign this brief chapter from Ellen Carillo’s 2017 book A Writer’s Guide to Mindful Reading and invite students to try out the strategies in the chapter with different course readings.
+Or have students draft 20 questions, as Kelly Gallagher recommends, as a form of note-taking.
+Better yet, assign this brief chapter from Ellen Carillo’s 2017 book, A Writer’s Guide to Mindful Reading and invite students to try out the strategies in the chapter with different course readings.
 Gallagher also provides a range of other strategies he outlines in Deeper Reading (Stenhouse, 2004) that you could assign.
-And as Ellen Carillo suggests, having students use writing to facilitate their reading strengthens both—and shows students how deeply they are connected.
+And as Carillo suggests, having students use writing to facilitate their reading strengthens both skills—and shows students how deeply they are connected.
 In the middle of the semester, ask students to reflect on the range of strategies they’ve used.
 Push them to journal about what has worked best for them and why.
 These conversations about reading need not take long, but they must happen if students are to become stronger readers.

 - Take the temperature of the room before beginning to discuss a reading.